-In terms of work environment, the Board of Directors has established an office in Hong Kong and has taken proactive measures to provide a safe, clean and healthy work environment to protect employees from occupational hazards, including but not limited to: conducting temperature screening, disinfecting frequently touched surfaces on a regular basis and requiring the wearing of surgical masks.
+In terms of work environment, the Board of Directors has established an office in Hong Kong and has taken proactive measures to provide a safe, clean and healthy work environment to protect employees from occupational hazards, including but not limited to: conducting temperature screening, disinfection including but not limited to conducting temperature screening, disinfecting frequently touched surfaces on a regular basis disinfecting frequently touched surfaces on a regular basis and requiring the wearing of surgical masks.
 The Group has also implemented a no smoking policy which prohibits employees from smoking in any area of the office to provide a healthy, safe and free breathing work environment.